Page Table of Contents

 The verification code is on the right top of the "PC to PC" main screen on the target computer.

 Step 5.
-Now, click "Finish" and "Transfer" to begin to transfer files from PC to PC.
+Now, click "Transfer" to begin to transfer files from PC to PC.
 The size of the file determines the transfer time.
 Wait patiently.

-- If your file transfer size is smaller than 500MB, the EaseUS Todo PCTrans free is the right option.
-If you want to transfer more files, programs, and accounts between two computers, click the pro version to gain a smooth file transfer process.
+If your file transfer size is smaller than 2GB, the EaseUS Todo PCTrans Free is the right option.
+If you want to transfer more files, programs, and accounts between two computers, check the pro version to gain a smooth file transfer process.

-Some people may find that the network data transfer becomes very slow in Windows 10.
-To solve the problem, two approaches below are worth trying.
+Some people may find that the network data transfer becomes very slow in Windows 11/10.
+To solve the problem, the two approaches below are worth trying.

 1. Disable Windows Auto-Tuning